Errors and Warnings¶

 --unused-regexp

-option) is recognized by Verilator and suppresses warnings; if using other lint tools, either teach it to the tool to ignore signals with “unused” in the name, or put the appropriate lint_off around the wire.
-Having unused signals in one place makes it easy to find what is unused, and reduces the number of lint_off pragmas, reducing bugs.
+option) is recognized by Verilator and suppresses warnings; if using other lint tools, either teach the tool to ignore signals with “unused” in the name, or put the appropriate lint_off around the wire.
+Having unused signals in one place makes it easy to find what is unused and reduces the number of lint_off pragmas, reducing bugs.

 -